kkruecke/cplus-documentation/notes/modern-cplusplus-references.rst

      int const &intref = 3;
      const double& dref = intref;

-Here 3 is obviously "convertable" to an int because it is an int, and so the compiler creates a temporary to hold 3 and then binds ``intref`` to the temporary.
-The same thinking applies to the second line. ``intref`` is an lvalue that is convertable to a double, so the compiler creates a temporary to store the converted-to double value and then binds ``dref`` to it.
+Here 3 being an int is obviously "convertable" to an int, and so the compiler creates a temporary to hold 3 and binds ``intref`` to it.
+The same thinking applies to the second line. ``intref`` is an lvalue that is convertable to a double.
+The compiler creates a temporary and stores the converted-to double value and, then, binds ``dref`` to it.

 Only const references can bind to rvalues.
 If ``intref`` were a non-const reference to a int, then it would not bind to 3 and no temporary would be created.

 Why does C++ create the temporary?
-The reason C++ bothers to create the temporaries is so that pass by value and pass by reference look the same in all cases.
+C++ does this to mimic the behavaior of pass by value, so pass by value and pass by reference look the same in all cases.
 For example, the pass-by-value function ``f`` and the pass-by-const-reference function ``fref`` below behave the same way.

 .. code-block:: cpp